Wizards rally to beat Cavaliers for 8th straight victory

 WASHINGTON (AP) — Bradley Beal scored 33 points and the Washington Wizards rallied to beat the Cleveland Cavaliers 119-110 on Sunday night for their eighth straight victory.

-Down eight early in the fourth quarter at 95-87, Washington tied it at 105 on Beal’s 3-pointer with 4:55 remaining.
-Washington finished on a 14-5 run.
+Down eight early in the fourth quarter at 95-87, Washington tied it at 105 on Beal’s jumper with 4:55 remaining.
+Washington then closed on a 14-5 run to equal the team’s longest winning streak since 2001 when a player by the name of Michael Jordan was on the roster.

+Beal, who entered Sunday as the NBA’s second leading averaging 31.1 points and just a fraction behind Golden State’s Stephen Curry, scored 20 points in the first half and then ended with nine in the fourth quarter despite constant double teams causing coach Scott Brooks to deliver some high praise.

 Russell Westbrook had 14 points, 11 assists and five rebounds, ending his triple-double streak at four.
 He failed to record a triple-double for only the third time in 17 games.